matthewcarlucci/scikick/README.md

 # HTMLs to compile ('---'): 1
 ```

-`sk status` uses a 3 character encoding to show that hw.Rmd requires execution where
-the 'm' marking in the first slot indicates the corresponding output file (`report/out_md/hw.md`) is missing.
+`sk status` shows scripts that must be executed and uses a 3 character encoding to show the reason for execution.
+The 'm' in the first slot here indicates the output file for `hw.Rmd` (`report/out_md/hw.md`) is missing.

 ##### sk run